lukereed1/arb-calculator/README.md

 - **Integration with Arb Finder Console App**: The calculator was designed to use in tandem with the [Arb Check Console App](https://github.com/lukereed1/arb-check-console) to source potential arbitrage opportunities.
 - **Arb Detection with Visual Indicator**: Determine if a set of odds presents an arbitrage opportunity at a glance — the light goes green if you can lock in profit and red if not.
 - **Stake Calculation**: Upon identifying arbs, receive precise stake amounts for each outcome to secure a profit.
+- **Bet outcomes**: Total payout, total profit and ROI percentage are calculated and shown.

 ## Prerequisites